Louisiana First-Time Home Buying Assistance Programs for 2023

 1. LHC Mortgage Revenue Bond Home Program

-This program is designed for buyers with incomes up to 80% of the area median income.
-Mortgage rates are usually below market, and down payment and closing cost assistance ranges between 5% and 9%, depending on the amount of the loan.
+This mortgage program is designed for buyers with incomes up to 80% of the area median income.
+Mortgage rates are usually below market, and down payment and closing cost assistance varies, depending on the amount of the loan.
 Discounted mortgage insurance premiums are also available.
 There are purchase price limits.
 Candidates must have a minimum credit score of 640 and complete a homebuyer education course.

 2. LHC Mortgage Revenue Bond Assisted Program

-This program helps first-time homebuyers and repeat buyers who plan to live in designated areas.
+This LHC MRB program helps first-time homebuyers and repeat buyers who plan to live in designated areas.
 Buyers in these areas with up to 140% of area median income may qualify.
 Interest rates on these loans are usually in line with the market.
-Down payment assistance up to 4% of the purchase price is available through a second mortgage program.
+Down payment assistance is available through a second mortgage program.

 Candidates must have a credit score of 640 and complete a homebuyer education course.
 The purchase price may not exceed limits set by the program.